NREL/HPC/docs/Documentation/Applications/comsol.md

 ## Building Models in the COMSOL GUI
 Before beginning, it is a good practice to check the license status.
 To do so you need create a bash script file named `lmstat.comsol` in your working directory, add executable permission to the `lmstat.comsol` file, and execute it:

-Copy and paste the following script to the created file named lmstat.comsol:
+Copy and paste the following script to the created file named `lmstat.comsol`:

  ```
 #!/bin/bash